 of the sacrificial offerings most pleasing to the

 gods.
-A sculpture like this one may have once stood
+A sculpture like this one finely carved from

-in an ancient temple as a substitute for the real
+ancient temple as a substitute for the real animal.